IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

-If a poorly written client leaks sessions or otherwise exceeds the limit, then as long as the client uses an appropriate `originator` argument, it is easily identifiable from the XenServer logs.
+If a poorly written client leaks sessions or otherwise exceeds the limit, then as long as the client uses an appropriate `originator` argument, it is easily identifiable from the Citrix Hypervisor logs.
-XenServer destroys the longest-idle sessions of the rogue client only.
+Citrix Hypervisor destroys the longest-idle sessions of the rogue client only.
 This behavior might cause problems for that client but not for other clients.
 If the misbehaving client doesn't specify an `originator`, it is harder to identify and causes the premature destruction of other client sessions that also didn't